What to wear as a substitute teacher.

 Prioritize comfort and practicality.

-As an educator, you’ll likely find yourself in a variety of classroom settings.
-In some instances, you might need to move around frequently or sit on the floor with younger students.
-Since you won’t always know what your day will entail until you arrive at work, always wear comfortable, practical shoes and clothes that allow you to move freely.
+As an educator, you’ll likely find yourself in many classroom settings.
+In some instances, you might need to move around the room.
+Other times, you’ll sit on the floor with younger students.
+Since you won’t always know what your day will entail until you arrive at work.
+So what should you wear?
+It’s best to be comfortable, as a substitute teacher attire shoul dinclude practical shoes and clothes that allow you to move freely.
 Comfortable and preferably non-slip footwear is advised.

 To avoid discomfort from being on your feet much of the day, leave the stilettos or brand-new shoes that haven’t been broken in at home.
 Many districts have policies that include not wearing the following: